 - Build Integration Logic: Develop API scripts or middleware to facilitate data transfer.

-- Implement Webhooks: Set up Shopify webhooks to trigger real-time data updates in Salesforce.
+- Implement Webhooks: Set up Shopify Webhooks to trigger real-time data updates in Salesforce.

 Best Practices for Shopify Salesforce Integration